Peru's president ousted after trying to dissolve Congress

 LIMA, Peru (AP) — Peru's Congress voted to remove President Pedro Castillo from office Wednesday and replace him with the vice president, shortly after Castillo tried to dissolve the legislature ahead of a scheduled vote to remove him.

-The national ombudsman's office called Castillo's attempt to dissolve the Congress a coup.
+The national ombudsman's office called Castillo's attempt to dissolve the Congress a coup, although at least one expert disagreed.

+Peru’s Congress has the ability to remove the president and the president has the ability to dissolve the Congress, so "technically, it is not a coup,” said Eduardo Gamarra, a political science and international relations professor at Florida International University.

+“The confusion is in the 15,000 interpretations that exist about who prevails, the Congress or the president,” he said.
+The one who wins will be the one with more power, he said.

 Shortly before the vote, Castillo announced that he was installing a new emergency government and called for the next round of lawmakers to develop a new constitution for the Andean nation.
 He said during a televised address that he would rule by decree meanwhile, and ordered a nightly curfew starting Wednesday night.